 - “A genuinely health-centred process of globalization can be achieved only by ensuring that the interests of developing countries and vulnerable populations are fully represented in international decision-making forums”.

-Personally, I would have started with these points and worked forward.
+These bullet points don’t really constitute an agenda for action – it’s hard to see them as more than aspirations and, personally, this is where I would have started my analysis of globalisation.
 If you want to know, for example, whether globalisation is ‘good for your health’ – a popular essay question – then ask yourself: do the economic benefits of globalisation extend to all countries, especially LICs (they don’t); is economic growth sustainable and consciously directed towards the poor (it isn’t and it isn’t); and are the adverse effects of globalisation minimised (no, they aren’t).

 Twenty years on, do we have a “genuinely health-centred process of globalisation”?
 Clearly not.
+And if we’re not going to have one until we’ve completed the agenda for action’ outlined by the authors, then it looks like we aren’t going to have one any time soon.
 But more to the point, what does a health-centred process of globalisation even look like?
 I’m not sure Woodward et al get us very far in answering that question.
-The framework assumes globalisation and I think we still need some hard data on that; it explores just one facet of globalisation – economic globalisation – when other facets demand more of our attention; and it is built on dated analysis of aid flows and migration patterns.
+The framework makes a number of assumptions about globalisation and I think there is still a lot of empirical analysis to be done here; it explores just one facet of globalisation – economic globalisation – when other facets are demanding more of our attention; and it is built on now dated analysis of various indicators, not least aid flows and migration patterns.

 I’m glad that we are still talking about globalisation and health because, clearly, there is still so much to say.
 Happy birthday 79(9)!